vippsas/vipps-woocommerce/readme.txt

 When you enable this plugin, you will choose between offering either Vipps or MobilePay as a payment method for your customers - hence "Vipps/MobilePay" going forward.

-This is the official plugin for Vipps/MobilePay Checkout, Vipps/MobilePay ePayments (*Vipps Nettbetaling*), Vipps Express Checkout (*Vipps Hurtigkasse*) and Vipps/MobilePay recurring payments.
+This is the official plugin for Vipps/MobilePay Checkout, Vipps/MobilePay ePayments (*Vipps Nettbetaling*), Vipps MobilePay Express Checkout (*Vipps MobilePay Hurtigkasse*) and Vipps/MobilePay recurring payments.
 Increase your conversion rate by letting your customers choose Vipps/MobilePay directly in the checkout or even do an Express Checkout (Vipps only) from the cart or a product page directly.

 You can also do important back office tasks such as capture and refund directly from WooCommerce.
 Easy for your customer and easy for you.